francois-vincent/clingon/README.rst

 .. code:: sh

-    dest already exists, replace it [yes,y,no(default)] ?
+    dest already exists, replace it [yes,y,no(default),ALL,NONE] ?

 typing 'y' or 'yes' on an item will print ``replacing dest`` for this item, typing 'no' or just hitting enter key will skip the item.
-Typing 'ALL' will skip prompt print for each item, and typing 'NONE' will skip all prompts and items.
+Typing 'ALL' will skip prompt but perform print for each item, and typing 'NONE' will skip all prompts and prints.
-The prompt message, all the expected inputs, default when hitting enter key, and case consideration are customizable.
+The prompt message, all the expected inputs, default when hitting enter key, and case considerations are customizable.

 Licence